Aj4y7/USACO-Sols/README.md

-Solutions to some of the USACO problems I solved ('cause they get lost in the USACO site :P)
+Solutions to some of the USACO problems I solved (cuz they get lost in the USACO site)

-Prefix sum:
+Binary search:

-- breed-counting.cpp
+- counting-haybales.cpp

 BFS/DFS:
 - fence-planning.cpp
 - the-great-revegetation.cpp

+Prefix sum:
+- breed-counting.cpp